USAIB Procedures for Complaints of Sexual Assault Filed Against Students

 - The University Sexual Assault Investigative Board (“USAIB”) is comprised of faculty, staff, and students appointed by the Chancellor and trained to investigate complaints involving allegations of sexual assault.
 The USAIB investigates and decides how the University will resolve complaints referred to it by the University’s Title IX Coordinator or the Judicial Administrator, as further described below, and may impose sanctions, including those identified in the University Student Judicial Code, up to and including suspension and expulsion.

 - Complaints may allege other violations of the University Student Judicial Code in addition to sexual assault.
 The USAIB may investigate and exercise jurisdiction over such complaints in their entirety as long as the additional charges arise out of the same set of facts and circumstances or are related to the alleged incident of sexual assault.
-The USAIB may elect to refer the other charges to the University Judicial Administrator or University Judicial Board for hearing and resolution.
+The USAIB may elect to refer the other charges to the University Judicial Administrator, who will then resolve the charges him/herself or send the remaining charges to the University Judicial Board for hearing and resolution.

 Investigation and Report

-- Upon receipt of a complaint by a Complainant alleging an incident of sexual assault perpetrated by a student (the “Respondent”), the Title IX Coordinatoror the Judicial Administrator, or their respective designee, may conduct an investigation or, at his/her discretion, request that WUPD or an independent investigative agent conduct such an investigation .
-(Accordingly, references to “Investigator” hereafter will be taken to mean the Title IX Coordinator, Judicial Administrator, WUPD or the independent investigative agent, as the case may be.)
+- Upon receipt of a complaint by a Complainant alleging an incident of sexual assault perpetrated by a student (the “Respondent”), the Title IX Coordinator or the Judicial Administrator, or their respective designee, may conduct an investigation or, at his/her discretion, request that WUPD or an independent investigative agent conduct such an investigation .
+(Accordingly, references to “Investigator” hereafter will be taken to mean the Title IX Coordinator, Judicial Administrator, or their designees, WUPD or the independent investigative agent, as the case may be.)
 A hold will be placed on the Respondent’s academic records until final disposition of the complaint.

 - Following the investigation, the Investigator will provide a written report to a three-member panel selected from the USAIB (“Panel”).
 The report will describe the relevant facts and circumstances learned during the course of the investigation into the complaint, and it will contain reports of all interviews conducted by the Investigator, but it will not set forth any conclusions as to whether those facts and circumstances constitute a violation of the University Student Judicial Code.